nodejs/diagnostics/documentation/memory/step3/using_gc_traces.md

 });
 ```

-> Even if the leak is evident here, in the context of a real-world application finding the source of a leak could be cumbersome.
+> Even if the leak is evident here, finding the source of a leak could be cumbersome in the context of a real-world application.

-## Runnig with garbage collection traces
+## Running with garbage collection traces
-You can see traces for garbage collection in console output of your process using the `--trace_gc` flag.
+You can see traces for garbage collection in the console output of your process using the `--trace_gc` flag.

 ```
 node --trace_gc server.js